matt-ankerson/yammerer/src/yammerer.server/README.md

 ### Set-up MongoDb

 1. [Install MongoDb](https://www.mongodb.com/download-center#community) on to your C drive
-2. Copy the mongod.cfg file from the yammerer>install folder to your c:\mongodb\bin folder
+2. Copy the mongod.conf and run.bat file from the yammerer>install folder to your {mongodb install path}\bin folder
-3. Edit the mongod.cfg.
+3. Edit the mongod.conf.
 3. To run mongodb, open a command prompt and navigate to the mongodb bin folder. type "run".
 * Optional - [Install Robomongo](https://robomongo.org/download): This is a native MongoDb management tool.

 ### Running the App